Which Routes Feature Lufthansa First Class? An Expanding Network!

 • Lufthansa has 19 Boeing 747-8s, which fly from Frankfurt to key, high yield, and high capacity markets; these will stay in Lufthansa’s fleet for years to come, and they’ll even be reconfigured with new cabins

-• Lufthansa is bringing back at least four Airbus A380s, which will fly from Munich to key destinations where there’s significant premium cabin demand; these planes should be coming back long term, though there’s no indication that they’ll be reconfigured with new cabins
+• Lufthansa has eight Airbus A380s, which fly from Munich to key destinations where there’s significant premium cabin demand; these planes will be sticking around for years, and will even be reconfigured with new cabins (though not necessarily a new first class)

 Lufthansa Boeing 747-8s feature first class